RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 By training on real data buyers, the model reflects actual hiring language and captures demand that keyword-only methods miss.

 A logistic regression NLP model was trained on the explicitly labeled data buyers to go beyond keyword logic.
-Using TF-IDF features (including unigrams, bigrams, and trigrams) and structured metadata (agency size, role seniority, data buyer scores), we classified additional roles based on linguistic and contextual similarity to known data buyer jobs.
+Using TF-IDF features (including unigrams, bigrams, and trigrams) and structured metadata (agency size, role seniority, and industry), we classified additional roles based on linguistic and contextual similarity to known data buyer jobs.
 Class balancing via SMOTE significantly improved recall, ensuring high sensitivity for identifying emerging data buyer patterns in generalist and hybrid roles.

 #### Features:

 #### Text Features

 - TF-IDF vectorization (unigrams to trigrams)
 - Input sources:
   - `JobTitle`
   - `JobDescription`
   - `KeyDuties`

+To identify common language patterns associated with data-buying behavior:
+ 1. A bag-of-words and TF-IDF (term frequency-inverse document frequency) representation was generated from combined job text.
+ 2. Keyword importance was assessed by comparing term frequencies between data buyer and non-data buyer job postings.
+ 3. N-grams (two- and three-word sequences) were extracted to capture meaningful phrases such as “market intelligence” or “patient matching.”

 #### Structured Features
 - `AgencySize`